RohitTholada/quick_notes/best_practice.md

 localStorage	Note persistence
 Git + GitHub	Version control
 Jest (CRA)	Testing setup
-OpenAI/Ollama (Planned)	AI for grammar
+Ollama + LLaMA	Local AI used for grammar correction & content polishing

 📦 Dependencies
 These are the core dependencies used in the Quick Notes project as listed in package.json.